Make an Impact on the Future of Education by Becoming a School Principal

 Professional responsibilities.
 Family obligations.
 Personal commitments.
 At WGU, we understand schedules are tight and often unpredictable for adult students.
 That’s why we offer a flexible, personalized approach to how education should be.
 No rigid class schedules.
 Just a solid, career-focused principal preparation program that meshes with your current lifestyle.
 You'll be challenged.
 You'll work hard.
 But if you commit yourself and put in the hours needed, WGU makes it possible for you to earn a highly respected degree as a busy working adult.

-A Master’s in Educational Leadership Paves the Way to the Next Step in Your Career as an Educator
+Pave the Way to the Next Step in Your Career as an Educational Administrator

-If you're a licensed classroom teacher with at least three years of experience under your belt, and you have a passion for positive leadership in a school setting, you are ready to advance in your career by becoming an instruction-based principal, vice principal, or assistant principal.
+If you're a licensed classroom teacher with at least three years of experience under your belt, and you have a passion for positive influence in an academic setting, you are ready to advance in your career by becoming an instruction-based principal, vice principal, assistant principal or school administrator.
 As an educational leader, you'll have an opportunity to shape the school that you run by creating an inspiring and safe environment for educators and the students they teach.

 With the deep, comprehensive education you'll receive at WGU, you will be ready to be certified and become a school principal.
-This position allows you to lead a school toward a better academic future, impacting every person who walks through the doors.
+This position allows you to impact the overall learning environment of an institution and lead students toward a better academic future.
 Consider this program an investment in yourself, in your professional growth, and in the future of your students.

 WGU Has Alumni Teaching in Schools Across the Country